 9. Make sure there’s plenty of storage

-In this neat small dining room idea, banquette seating not only makes sure there’s somewhere for everyone to chow down on the Sunday roast, but it also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.
+In this neat small dining room idea, banquette seating not only makes sure there’s somewhere for everyone to chow down on their Sunday roast.
+It also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.

 Just lift the lids and hide school books, toys, paperwork and more out of the way.

 Even though light will flood into the room by day, a small conservatory is in danger of feeling claustrophobic at night and in winter.
 Avoid this by choosing pale colours for the walls and floor – a washed oak would work well as it still gives you a cosy, warm finish.

-Add lots of lighting at different levels using lamps and candles and try to avoid ‘heavy furniture’ – a console table, for example, would be preferable to a chest of drawers.
+Add lots of clever conservatory lighting at different levels using lamps and candles and try to avoid ‘heavy furniture’ – a console table, for example, would be preferable to a chest of drawers.

 11. Be more productive in a sunny home office

 This timeless look has brought elements of the outside in to connect with the garden beyond.
 There’s a unique green vintage desk and a botanical blind to shade yourself and your computer screen from the sun.

 Extend your entertaining space with an additional, attractive dining area.
 The light conservatory will make a fabulous and practical social space, although so much glass can look cold.
 Therefore, choose wooden furniture in a rich tone to add warmth.

 Make the transition to the outside seamless with similar planters and foliage both inside and out.

 13. Showcase a specific style

 Ornate furniture looks even more elegant in a light-filled room.
-Just a few pieces enhanced with shabby chic accessories, in garden-style metal materials, will turn your small conservatory in a serene and romantic French style.
+Just a few pieces enhanced with shabby chic accessories, in garden-style metal materials, will turn your small conservatory in a serene and romantic French-inspired space.
 Balance the intricate furniture with a palette of off-white and neutrals to keep the small space light, fresh and airy.